ZERO Waste Shop

 Plastic pollution isn't the only food-related driver of the climate crisis.
 Food waste across the supply chain contributes a staggering 8-10% of greenhouse gas emissions generated by human activity.
 As part of ZERO's 'Reducing Our Impact' solutions we also have our new Community Fridge, to help cut food waste from local supermarkets and support everyone in the community at the same time.

 PS: While you’re shopping, you can recycle tricky items like soft plastic packaging, baby food pouches, and other items not commonly picked up by roadside recycling.
-Just head over to our Terracycle station at the back of ZERO.
+Just head over to our Terracycle station.

 Why Zero Waste Shopping Can Tackle The Plastic Crisis